Vladislav-Jovanov/DCMotor/README.md

 # DCMotor
-Arduino library that allows user to control DC motor using TB6612FNG driver
+Arduino library that allows user to control DC motor using TB6612FNG or LN298N driver.\\
+Example allows user to control a DC motor over serial with some simple commands.